BOND REPORT: Treasury Yields Slip As Traders Bet On Slower Rate-hike Cycle

 That has caused Wall Street bond investors to question how rapidly the Fed will be inclined to lift rates in the future as it also plots a reduction of its $4.5 trillion balance sheet this year.
 Typically, yields rise as investors sell existing bonds in anticipation of higher coupons in the future.

-The yield premium--otherwise known as the yield curve--investors demanded to hold the 30-year bond relative to the five-year note on Tuesday was 0.97 percentage point, marking the narrowest gap since November 2007.
+The yield premium--otherwise known as the yield curve--investors demanded to hold the 30-year bond relative to the five-year note on Tuesday was 97 basis points, marking the narrowest gap since November 2007.
 The yield curve traces yields across maturities, with a flattening curve or narrowing yield premium between maturities, typically interpreted as a sign that the economy is losing steam.
+The five-year note yield traded up 2.2 basis points at 1.765%.

 Read: Are investors too comfortable with the idea of a Fed 'policy mistake'? (http://www.marketwatch.com/story/are-investors-too-comfortable-with-the-idea-of-a-fed-policy-mistake-2017-06-20)